johnreybacal/the-20-games-challenge/01/pong/README.md

  - Implement pause and reset
  - Remapped `01_pong_fire` to `01_pong_space` as it is also used to pause/unpause
  - Mapped `01_pong_reset` to reset the game
+ - Implement AI for P2 to follow ball
+   - only set axis to move towards to reuse Paddle's `_process` and boundedness

 ## Credits